Tomas Bata University in Zlín

 Skills and Leadership

 Kalenda possesses a broad range of methodological skills, including qualitative and advanced quantitative research methods.
 In terms of large-scale survey design, he has led multiple international projects involving data collection across four or more European countries.
 In 2018, he was involved in a study collecting data from respondents in Poland, Hungary, Slovakia, and the Czech Republic.
 In 2020, he led a data collection initiative targeting adult learners in Poland, Serbia, Slovakia, the Czech Republic, and Sweden.
 This project included the development of a specialised web-based platform designed for the collection of behavioural data.
 Subsequently, in 2022, he directed a survey that collected data about lifelong learning among respondents from the United Kingdom, Sweden, Germany, and the Czech Republic.
-Currently, together with Professor Richard Desjardins (UCLA) and Professor Ellen Boeren (University of Glasgow), he is directing a survey about adult learning systems (SILAS 2024) in five involved countries (Italy, the United Kingdom, the Czech Republic, Germany, Sweden).
+Currently, together with Professor Richard Desjardins (UCLA) and Professor Ellen Boeren (University of Glasgow), he is directing a survey about adult learning systems (ALS-S 2025) in five involved countries (Italy, the United Kingdom, the Czech Republic, Germany, Sweden).

 Furthermore, he has extensive project management and leadership skills.
 Throughout his career, he was responsible for the preparation and management of five significant investment projects funded by the EU, with a combined budget exceeding €25 million (Strategic Project of TBU I., Strategic Investment Project of TBU I., IKAROS, DUO – Strategic Project of TBU II., Strategic Investment Project II. and ADAPT TBU).
 In those projects, he had the role of principal investigator or project team co-leader.